 3. TRAVEL & LEISURE: Here you can look at articles on traveling and things to do while doing that.
 You can also find articles on how to become a travel writer.
 Pitch the editor Deanne Kaczerski via Twitter.
 The pay offered is around $0.50 per word.

 NICHE 8: LIFESTYLE

 1. HIGH COUNTRY NEWS: You will have to check the guidelines for getting contact information, names, and other information to pitch the editor because there is no fixed editor.
 There will be different editors for different sections.

-They offer payment in the range of $0.50 and $1.50 per word as per the articles on the modern American West.
+They offer payments in the range of $0.50 and $1.50 per word as per the articles on the modern American West.